kjgaulton/BIOM200/README.md

   ```
   conda install -c bioconda vcfanno
   ```

-- Copy ClinVar VCF clinvar_20190909.vcf.gz and index into your home directory from /oasis/tscc/scratch/kgaulton/

-- Run VCFanno to annotate exome with ClinVar using config file 'biom_config.toml' (there might be several 'warnings' but should still produce the correct output)
+- Run VCFanno to annotate exome with ClinVar, and ExAC and 1000 Genomes allele frequencies, using config file 'biom_config.toml' (there might be several 'warnings' but should still produce the correct output)

   ```
-  ./vcfanno biom_config.toml hu82436A.vcf.gz > hu82436A.annot.vcf
+  ./vcfanno biom_config.toml BIOM200/data/hu82436A.vcf.gz > hu82436A.annot.vcf
   ```

-- This will add several columns to the INFO field of the VCF in the annotated file 'hu82436A.annot.vcf', including: clinical_impact (benign, pathogenic, etc.), clinical_class (type of variant - snp, deletion, etc.), exac_allele_freq (allele frequency in ExAC), tgp_allele_freq (allele frequency in 1000 Genomes)
+- This will add several columns to the INFO field of the VCF in the resulting annotated file 'hu82436A.annot.vcf', including: clinical_impact (benign, pathogenic, etc.), clinical_class (type of variant - snp, deletion, etc.), exac_allele_freq (allele frequency in ExAC), tgp_allele_freq (allele frequency in 1000 Genomes)

 From this annotated VCF, find all variants with clinical_impact=Pathogenic, and not present in ExAC or 1000 Genomes (meaning theres is no 'exac_allele_freq' or 'tgp_allele_freq' info tag)